Want to avoid stress and overspending this Thanksgiving? Here are few tips you and your budget will be thankful for this

 There’s so much to look forward to and as a result it can be easy to get carried away.
 Avoid overspending and feeling stressed by creating your game plan early on with these ideas.

-First things first, figure out who you’ll be inviting over.
+First things first, figure out who you’ll be inviting.
 Will it just be immediate family?
-Are you planning for a larger group to attend your Thanksgiving meal?
+Are you planning to host a larger group?
 This will help you determine how much food is really needed and thus help when creating your budget.

 Don’t forget to factor in extra costs that might be necessary when you have company, such as disposable plates and silverware, disposable cups, disinfecting wipes, paper towels, and more.

 Once the count is finalized, the most challenging part arrives – creating the menu.
 It’s tempting to get a turkey and a ham along with ten different side dishes, three kinds of pie, and a cake of course.
 Oh, and don’t forget the rolls!

 Let’s stop there.
 This is one instance where less might just be more.
 An overcomplicated menu means more ingredients, produce, work, money, and likely more waste.
 Avoid the hassle and create a simple menu all guests are sure to enjoy.

 Before you hit the store, be sure to look for special promotions and coupons this time of year.
 Some stores, for example, will give you a turkey with the purchase of certain items.
 Review a few ads and keep an eye out for deals to decide where you can get the biggest bang for your buck.
-Consider ways you can save on your grocery items like tailoring and buying produce that’s in season, a frozen turkey that costs less but tastes just as great, or even buying in bulk for those larger family gatherings.
+Consider ways you can save on your grocery items, like buying produce that is in season, getting a frozen turkey that costs less but tastes just as great, or even buying in bulk for those larger family gatherings.

-If you’re ordering groceries online, check with the retailer to see if there’s a way to apply virtual coupons.
+If you’re ordering groceries online, see if there’s a way to apply virtual coupons.
 Keep in mind, simple decisions like choosing the generic brand over brand-name items can help you save money at checkout.